-Even though I’m retired, I will always consider myself an educator.
+Even though I’m semi-retired, I will always consider myself an educator.
 I served in the Bristol Warren School System for 33 years.
 I truly believe and have always believed that a quality public education is the key to any successful community.
 Our school district has exceeded expectations and currently has one of the states recognized ‘high performing schools.’
 But, because of the passage of the 2010 school funding formula, Bristol is suffering.
 The budget shortfalls we face are dire and need to be addressed.
 We need to seriously study and address the way we fund our public schools; urban, suburban, and regional, so that it is equitable and beneficial for all.

 I am a lifelong advocate for children and families and am a founding member and the current Chair of the East Bay chapter of Habitat for Humanity (HFH).
 There is a shortage of good affordable housing available and we must do more to help.
 We recently finished our fifth HFH project right here in Bristol and now another deserving family has a safe and affordable place to call home.
 Projects like this are crucial to ensuring working families have a chance to get ahead and we need to be doing more not less.